 - a transparent means to measure course volume of learning for each AQF

-The workload of students in a standard unit over a session is distributed over 12 teaching weeks and 3 learning/assessment weeks.
-Variations in length of study may occur for clinical, practical, community or work integrated learning or for units with intensive modes.
+The workload of students in a standard unit is distributed over a term (6 weeks).
+Variations in length of study may occur for clinical, practical, community or work integrated learning or research units.

-Normally a single 12 credit point unit would accrue a notional student workload of between 130 to 150 hours per session.
+Normally a single 12 credit point unit would accrue a notional student workload of 150 hours per term.
 There is no difference in the notional hours for undergraduate and postgraduate units.
 Notional hours are consistent across units at AQF levels 5 to 10.

 Determining notional workload

-The scheduled study may include a variety of activities usually associated with contact hours (lectures, tutorial, laboratories).
-In the online or blended learning environment, this may also include virtual lectures or tutorials via Blackboard Collaborate, viewing of recorded lectures or designated online activities, e.g. contributions to discussion forums, creation of a blog, etc. Scheduled activities may include times when teaching staff are not involved, e.g. team meetings in team-based learning.
+The scheduled study may include a variety of activities usually associated with contact hours (workshops, tutorials, laboratories, projects, and practicals).
+In the online environment, this may also include virtual workshops or tutorials via Blackboard Collaborate or Zoom, or designated online activities, e.g. contributions to discussion forums, creation of a blog, etc. Scheduled activities may include times when teaching staff are not involved, e.g. team meetings in team-based learning.

-Personal study will include the range of activities not included in the scheduled study and can include reading (books, papers, online resources, student contributions), preparing for assessment, review of learning activities, and discussion with peers.
+Personal study will include the range of active learning not included in the scheduled study and can include review of self-access content, discussion with peers, reading (eBooks, open education resources, journal articles, online resources, student contributions), and preparing for assessment.

 This section details the prescribed texts for the course.
 The term ‘recommended references’ used previously is now not included in this section.
-It will be called ‘optional references’ instead, available in the unit information guide.
+It will be called ‘optional references’ instead, available in the Unit Outline.

 Liaison librarians provide advice and assistance in planning and creating a list of electronic and print titles for your unit.
 The library has a range of subject guides that assist students to focus on the discipline.
 Your liaison librarian can assist you with myReadings, eBooks, linking to eResources, referencing guides and copyright.

-If you have any questions about any of the issues discussed in this guide, please contact the teaching and learning representative for your school.
+If you have any questions about any of the issues discussed in this guide, please contact the teaching and learning representative for your faculty.